3rn3st0707/armonia-expuesta/docs/armonia/arm3.md

 &nbsp;A                     F#m                  -clave de A
-&nbsp;Pretty woman, walking down the street
+&nbsp;Pretty Woman, walking down the street
 &nbsp;       A                 F#m
-&nbsp;Pretty woman, the kind I like to meet
+&nbsp;Pretty Woman, the kind I like to meet
 &nbsp;        D                    E
-&nbsp;Pretty woman..that you look lovely as can be &nbsp;E7
+&nbsp;Pretty Woman..that you look lovely as can be &nbsp;E7
 &nbsp;Are you lonely just like me?